trustedanalytics/atk/doc/source/ds_graph.rst

 The graph is a center vertex (vertex20, with four vertices each attached to the center vertex.
 This is known as a star graph.
 It can be visualized as a plus sign.

-To Create a graph define the vertices, then define the edges.
+To create a graph define the vertices, then define the edges.

 .. code::
    graph = ia.Graph()